perrybutler/wp-openlogin/README.md

 Plugin should inform the user when a login/registration is taking place, with a loading icon or Please wait... message.
 We should also notify the user if it succeeds or fails, with a popup message that fades out quickly.
 Ideally, we need a simple way to push a message from the server back to the client (using JSON), but the login flow could make this difficult to implement.

+**Integrate with wp-login**

+Integrate with the default WordPress login page, with the ability to remove the default username/password fields (forcing the use of a third-party provider).

+**Provider selector**

+Include a selector on the settings page which would allow the admin to enable certain providers, ultimately determining which providers will show up in the [rp_login_form] and on the wp-login page.

+**Fancy login buttons**

+The login form [rp_login_form] is currently text-only, there are no brand icons/buttons for the various third-party providers.
+Include a few alternate "designs" such as basic/list/grid which the admin could choose from in the backend for quickly changing the style of the login form.

 History
 -------